holoviz/panel/doc/how_to/migrate/from_streamlit.md

 pn.pane.Str(bins).servable()
 ```

-If you debug and inspect the code your will notice a big difference.
+If you debug and inspect the code you will notice a big difference.
 Streamlits `bins` value is an
 `integer` while Panels `bins` value is an `IntSlider`.
 This is the first real indication that
 Streamlit and Panel works in very different ways.